 Figuring out how much risk is involved

-I knew that to achieve my goal, I’d have to minimise the chances of failure.
+I knew to achieve my goal, I’d have to minimise the chances of failure.
 This is what you want to do in any investment scenario also.

-I’d worked out that I was likely going to be successful in my endeavour if I did the following:
+I’d worked out I was likely going to be successful in my endeavour if I did the following:

-- Paid off all debts
+- Pay off all debts

 Thinking about goals and minimising risk as we do in our real lives is the best way to look at approaching investing our finances, too.
 Set a financial goal, see what you can do to minimise the risks, and then take a (calculated!) leap of faith.